morrisyoung/eQTL_GTMNN/README.md

 Cis- init: use LASSO as the average count of cis- SNPs for genes are too large

-Conditional trans-: use the residuals of gene profiles taking away cis- effects
+Conditional trans-: use the residuals from gene profiles taking away cis- effects